azidmiracle/TQC-Competition/README.md

 # Background

 We already have an exising database in the company, however the interface is a bit old and very to difficult to use.
 Also, we only have one computer has this software.
-So, we decided to create our own MS Excel software that retrieve the data from the database with more features.
+So, we decided to create our own MS Excel software (with more features than the current software) that retrieves the data from the database .

 Unfortunately, we are not allowed to download any data from our server.
 All files done inside the company premise are strictly confidential.